probablykasper/kasper.space/README.md

 $ npm run lint-fix
 ```

-### Adding items to shop
+### Adding artworks

-To add an image to the Shop, place it in the `/static/shop/items` folder.
+To add an image to the Art page, place it in the `/static/art/items` folder.
 Resize the images to 500x500 (e.g using macOS Preview), and then convert it to a 95% quality jpg.